Appearance

 |---|---|---|

-Locales | List<Locale> | The list of all available locales fetched from the Contentful space. |
+Locales | List<Locale> | The list of all locales available in the Contentful space. |

-SelectedLocale | Locale | The currently active locale for the user. |
+SelectedLocale | Locale | The currently active locale. |

-UsePreviewApi | bool | A flag indicating if the application is currently using the Preview API. |
+UsePreviewApi | bool | Flag indicating if the app is currently using the Contentful Preview API. |

 csharp